Falls County, Texas

 Falls County is a county in the U.S. state of Texas.
 As of the 2020 census, its population was 16,968.
 The county seat is Marlin.
-It is named for the original 10-foot-tall waterfall on the Brazos River, which existed until the river changed course during a storm in 1866.
-The present falls is two miles northeast of the original falls, at the Falls on the Brazos Park, a camping site only a few miles out of Marlin on Farm to Market Road 712.
+It is named for the original 10-foot-tall waterfalls on the Brazos River, which existed until the river changed course during a storm in 1866.
+The present falls are two miles northeast of the original falls, at the Falls on the Brazos Park, a camping site only a few miles out of Marlin on Farm to Market Road 712.

 Falls County is part of the Waco, Texas, metropolitan statistical area.

 With a large portion of its economy based on agriculture, Falls County is sixth among 254 Texas counties in corn production.

 History

 Native Americans

-The Brazos River valley served as hunting grounds for several tribes, including Wacos, Tawakonis, and Anadarkos.
-The Comanches were often a more aggressive band who forced other tribes off the land.
+The Brazos River Valley served as hunting grounds for several tribes, including Wacos, Tawakonis, and Anadarkos.
+The Comanches were often a more aggressive band, who forced other tribes off the land.
 The Tawakoni branch of Wichita Indians originated north of Texas, but migrated south into East Texas.
 From 1843 onward, the Tawakoni were part of treaties made by both the Republic of Texas and the United States.

 The Cherokees arrived in the early 1830s.
 Sam Houston, adopted son of Chief Oolooteka (John Jolly) of the Cherokee, negotiated the February 1836 treaty between Chief Bowl of the Cherokees and the Republic of Texas.

 January 1839, Falls County had two brutal massacres by the Anadarkos, under chief José María, at the homes of George Morgan and John Marlin.
 A retaliatory offensive by settlers was ineffective, and forced the group into a retreat.

 In 1846, several tribes negotiated a treaty with the United States government.